Project Shows Promise of Big-Box Energy Efficiency

 “The Center for Sustainable Energy has collaborated with Walmart every step of the way in this demonstration project to help validate the savings potential of precommercial energy efficiency technologies,” said Bob Stone, senior manager of Renewable Power & Energy Efficiency at Walmart.
 “We value CSE’s deep expertise and experience in guiding the project and identifying key lessons that can be applied to similar projects as we work toward a zero-emissions future.”

-For more details on the demonstrate test, download the report Empowering Energy Efficiency in Existing Big-Box Retail/Grocery Stores on the California Energy Commission website.
+For more details on the demonstrate test, download the final report Empowering Energy Efficiency in Existing Big-Box Retail/Grocery Stores on the California Energy Commission website.